ibm-watson-embedded-business-assistant/eba-example-agents/Lab/LandingPage.md

 ## Programming Watson Assistant

-Watson Assistant consists of a reasoning engine and a set of domain skills.
-Skills can be programmed and directly executed using this lab.
+Watson Assistant consists of a reasoning engine and a set of domain agents.
+Agents can be programmed and directly executed using this lab.

-As you begin your skill development, you may want to familarize yourself with the [components](Components.md) necessary for building a skill, as well as with [development lab](DevelopmentLab.md) that is used to program them.
+As you begin your agent development, you may want to familarize yourself with the [components](Components.md) necessary for building an agent, as well as with [development lab](DevelopmentLab.md) that is used to program them.
 Additionally, our team has created a set of useful [tutorials](Tutorials.md) to help you get started.